bitboxer/keyboard/README.md

 my keyboard to my needs.

 My keyboard is inspired by the article [A modern space cadet](http://stevelosh.com/blog/2012/10/a-modern-space-cadet/) by Steve Losh.
+Caps Lock is mapped to Esc when pressing it shortly, and CTRL if pressed longer.

 I used a german keyboard layout as a start, but modified it a bit.

 * [de-coding keyboard layout](https://github.com/bitboxer/de-coding.keylayout)
 * [Photos of the keyboard](https://www.flickr.com/photos/wannawork/sets/72157650417820400)